facethesouth/require/docs/index.md

-# Introduction
+# Brief Introduction

-Hug board is a headless and wireless arm/linux board designed for iot.
+`rquire` (pronounced the same as `require`) board is a compact and low-cost arm/linux board designed for wireless and headless iot applications.

-It is based on Rockchip RK3308 platform, equipped with
+`rquire` is based on Rockchip RK3308 platform, equipped with

-+ quad-core Cortex A35
++ a quad-core cortex A35 processor
-+ 256MB or 512MB DDR3
++ 256MB or 512MB DDR3 ram
-+ 8GB on-board EMMC
++ 8GB or 16GB EMMC on board
-+ wifi/bt combo (Ampak AP6255), with dual-band 1T1R 802.11ac and bluetooth 4.2
++ a wifi/bt combo module (Ampak AP6255), with dual-band 1T1R 802.11ac and bluetooth 4.2 support and on-board high performance chip antenna
-+ microchip crypto auth chip (ATECC508a)
++ Crypto-authentication device from Microchip (ATECC508a)
-+ one micro USB receptable for power supply as well as data transfer (device mode)
++ one micro USB receptable for power supply and data transfer (device mode only)
-+ one host mode usb port is provided through pin headers
 + one user button and one LED
++ standard 2.54mm pin headers with:
+    + power supply
+    + serial debug port
+    + a usb host
-+ a bunch of analog and digital IO, which could be muxed to i2c, spi, uart, pwm etc.
+    + a bunch of digital IOs that could be muxed to i2c, spi, uart, pwm etc.

 Neither LCD/HDMI nor ETH port provided.